eaellisgeo/rs-us-dam-temperatures/README.md

 This code was developed for "Satellite observations reveal widespread alteration of river thermal regimes by U.S. dams" (Ellis et al.)

-This repository is divided into the follwoing folders:
+This repository is divided into the following folders:

 0_Selecting_Rivers -- This R code is used to identify river reaches up- and downstreams of obstructions and calculate thier distances from the dams.